How to Get Permanent Residency in Japan: The Total Guide

 Additionally, for those interested, here is the English-language Point Calculation excel form, hosted on the MOJ site.

-The following list is translated and summarized from the MOJ site, which outlines what to prepare when applying for the PR visa.
+The following list is translated and summarized from the MOJ site and outlines what to prepare and the documents needed for permanent residency in Japan.
 Also note, that some of the required documents will depend on your current visa/employment status.

 • Permanent resident permit application 永住許可申請書 = eijuken shinseisho